gvegayon/wishful-calibration/README.md

 From this table:

-- As expected, the “Real” model is the best performing and has the smallest vias of the three models.
+- As expected, the “Real” model is the best performing and has the smallest bias of the three models.
 - The “Wishful” model has a smaller bias in the intercept (because of the prior), but has a higher MAE than the two other models.
 - The “Approx” model has a higher bias in the intercept, but it has